manbearwiz/Ayos/README.md

 Usage
 -----

-Thanks to SimpleDaemon, Ayos can be run like so:
+Thanks to my fork of SimpleDaemon, Ayos can be run like so:

 ```
-./Ayos.py --start
+./Ayos.py start --lat 42.7371 --lon 90.4775
 ```

 Stopping is similar:

 ```
-./Ayos.py --stop
+./Ayos.py stop
 ```

 For a full list of options, see the help: